jekyll/jekyll/docs/_docs/ruby-101.md

 ## Bundler

 Bundler installs the gems in your `Gemfile`.
-It's not a requirement for you to use a `Gemfile` and `bundler` however it's highly recommended as it ensures you're running the same version of Jekyll and Jekyll plugins across different environments.
+It's not a requirement for you to use a `Gemfile` and `bundler`; however, it's highly recommended as it ensures you're running the same version of Jekyll and Jekyll plugins across different environments.

 `gem install bundler` installs [Bundler](https://rubygems.org/gems/bundler).
 You only need to install it once &mdash; not every time you create a new Jekyll project.
 Here are some additional details: